-Spring is in the air – and so are allergens.
+Spring is in the air – and so is pollen.
 And also dust, bacteria, and virus-causing germs.
 But we aren’t talking about outdoor air; we’re talking about your home’s indoor air.

-Over 40 million Americans suffer from allergies and 24 million are plagued by asthma.
-So this month, our Experts are ready to help you stop the sneezes for FREE.
+Over 50 million Americans suffer from allergies and 24 million are plagued by asthma.
+So for the month of May, our Experts are ready to help you stop the sneezes for FREE.
 Call Service Experts Heating & Air Conditioning today to get a COMPLIMENTARY home air quality and comfort analysis at 321-428-7635 or schedule your appointment online

 .
 Your no-charge air quality and comfort analysis is the starting point to begin assessing your indoor air pollution.

-Read more about how you can help alleviate allergy symptoms inside your home at StopTheSneezes.com.
-Here are some more suggestions from Service Experts Heating & Air Conditioning:
+Read more about how you can help ease allergy symptoms inside your home at StopTheSneezes.com.
+Here are some additional suggestions from Service Experts Heating & Air Conditioning:

-Depending on the immune system levels in your home, you may want to invest in a HEPA (High Efficiency Particular Air) filtration system, which is high-efficiency and used by many hospitals.
+Hospitals use HEPA (High Efficiency Particular Air) filtration systems and, depending on your family’s immune systems, you may want to invest in one of these high-efficiency filters, too.
 Even if you consider your allergies to be pretty mild, people are often excited by the nearly immediate change in how they feel after changing to a more efficient air filtration system.

-If you still aren’t confident that such a high-efficiency air filtration system is a perfect fit for your home, there are a multitude of options to choose from when it comes to upgrading your family’s air quality.
-Below are several options of air filters and cleaners that you can choose for your home’s health.
+If you still aren’t confident that such a high-grade air filtration system is a perfect choice for your home, there are a multitude of options to choose from when it comes to upgrading your family’s air quality.
+Below are different air filters and cleaners that you can choose for your home’s health.

 Germicidal UV Light Systems